The denouement and an epilogue are literary devices

 Unless you know what you are doing, it could leave readers extremely dissatisfied, and feeling let down after reading hundreds of pages that lead to an open end.

-Following a period of intense climax, a well-written ending should begin to let your reader come down slowly from all the action.
+Following a period of intense climax, a well-written ending or denouement should begin to let your reader come down slowly from all the action.

 A critical point for writers to remember is Chekhov’s Gun.

 “If in the first act you have hung a pistol on the wall, then in the following one it should be fired.”
 Anton Chekhov

 It is an excellent reminder to make sure you have not left any unfired pistols in your story.

 While the denouement can be used for this purpose, it should not be where a lot of forgotten loose ends in a story are conveniently tidied up.